 My advice would be to shed light on the importance of staying positive.
 I see a lot of agencies and advertisers struggle as they are losing customers driving them to cut on advertising spend.
 But I also see businesses with sales revenue growing four times and more.

-However, people need to think outside of the box about how they can provide service and how they can be helpful to their clients, community, and family during this period.
+However, people need to think outside of the box about how they can provide service.
+They also need to think about how they can be helpful to their clients, community, and family during this period.